Camel: 19th and 20th centuries

-21st century competition
+21st century

-At the King Abdulaziz Camel Festival, in Saudi Arabia, thousands of camels are paraded and are judged on their lips and humps.
-The festival also features camel racing and camel milk tasting and has combined prize money of $57m (£40m).
-In 2018, 12 camels were disqualified from the beauty contest after it was discovered their owners had tried to improve their camel's good looks with injections of botox, into the animals' lips, noses and jaws.
-In 2021 over 40 camels were disqualified for acts of tampering and deception in beautifying camels.
+The annual King Abdulaziz Camel Festival is held in Saudi Arabia.
+In addition to camel racing and camel milk tasting, the festival holds a camel "beauty pageant" with prize money of $57m (£40m).
+In 2018, 12 camels were disqualified from the beauty contest after their owners were found to have injected them with botox.
+In a similar incident in 2021, over 40 camels were disqualified.

+In the Russo-Ukrainian war, the Russian Armed Forces have been reported to be using camels after an increased reliance on animals following a shortage of motorized vehicles.
+In October 2025, a video circulated apparently showing a camel being rescued by Ukrainian soldiers after it was taken from a Russian position.

 Food uses

+Camel meat and milk are foods that are found in many cuisines, typically in Middle Eastern, North African and some Australian cuisines.
+Camels provide food in the form of meat and milk.

 Dairy

 Camel milk is a staple food of desert nomad tribes and is sometimes considered a meal itself; a nomad can live on only camel milk for almost a month.

 Camel milk can readily be made into yogurt, but can only be made into butter if it is soured first, churned, and a clarifying agent is then added.
 Until recently, camel milk could not be made into camel cheese because rennet was unable to coagulate the milk proteins to allow the collection of curds.
 Developing less wasteful uses of the milk, the FAO commissioned Professor J.P.
 Ramet of the École Nationale Supérieure d'Agronomie et des Industries Alimentaires, who was able to produce curdling by the addition of calcium phosphate and vegetable rennet in the 1990s.
 The cheese produced from this process has low levels of cholesterol and is easy to digest, even for the lactose intolerant.

 Camel milk can also be made into ice cream.